U.S. officials to work with Congress on Pacific trade pact timing

 Over the last week, South Korea and Indonesia have confirmed their interest in joining and an influential Chinese Communist Party newspaper said on Sunday China should also join at an appropriate time.

-The United States has said the pact is open to all who can meet standards on issues ranging from labour rights to intellectual property protections.
+The United States has said the pact is open to all who can meet standards on issues ranging from labor rights to intellectual property protections.

 But Froman noted China was not there yet, based on progress towards negotiating a bilateral investment treaty.